 - If you are proposing a seminar or workshop, how many faculty members do you think will be interested in participating?
 How did you come up with that number?

-Seminars and workshops will be offered during the Fall 2019 semester.
+Seminars and workshops will be offered during the Fall 2020 semester.
 Research and resource projects must be completed during the Fall 2020 semester.
 If your project is delayed because of the COVID-19 pandemic, we will roll over your money to the following semester.

 Recently Funded Projects

 Working With Embedded Writing Tutors (F19, S20)Reinforcing Metacognition: Learning from Reflections on Writing (F19)

 Submitting a Tenure Dossier on eFaculty: A Quick Guide (F19)

 How to Design and Host a Graduate Writing Retreat (F19)

 Teaching the Annotated Bibliography: Addressing Challenges of Writing about Professional Sources (S19)

 How To Flip, Not Flop, Your 100W Course, Part II: Building a Student-Centered, Flipped Learning Module (S19)